robtweed/metastatic/SBADMIN-TUTORIAL.md

 bun build.mjs tutorial index.meta
 ```

+The first time you run this, Bun will automatically install all its dependencies.

-You should see the generated HTML returned in the terminal, but that same HTML should now be in a file named *index.html* in your */examples/sites/tutorial* directory.
+You should then see the generated HTML returned in the terminal, but that same HTML should now be in a file named *index.html* in your */examples/sites/tutorial* directory.

 Try fetching it in a browser (making use of the Bun Web Server we started earlier):